Saurabh-Lakhanpal/stocks-dashboard/README.md

 ---

-With this **Stocks Dashboard**, you can manage your stock portfolio, analyze stock performance, and get valuable insights into market trends.
+With this **Stocks Dashboard**, analyze stock performance, and get valuable insights into market trends.

 ---